sarajuliefrajtova/english-for-designer/05-storytelling/process.md

 ## First ideas & topic connections
 - Full responsibility for each and every action
-— Inner power
+- Inner power
-— Flow
+- Flow
-— Creator
+- Creator
-— Victim
+- Victim
-— Blaming other
+- Blaming others
-— Excuses
+- Excuses
-— Running away
+- Running away
 — Hiding
 — Hermit
 — Before you try to save others, have you saved yourself?
 Or are you just hiding your problems behind others?
 Because you are not strong enough to stand up for yourself?